-- Ensure your own safety.

-- For heart attacks:
+- Ensure your own safety. - For heart attacks:

 - Instruct the person to stay calm in chair, do not move, open window for fresh air, loosen any tight clothing

-- Call emergency services
+- o Call emergency services

+- If first aid guidelines permit, or instructed by the emergency dispatcher and it is available: give an aspirin.

 - For electricity accidents:

-- Call emergency services!
+- o Call emergency services!

-- Unplug the appliance or turn off the power at the control panel.
+- o Unplug the appliance or turn off the power at the control panel.

-- Basic life support.
+- o Basic life support.